 This course is designed for students who want a solid basic introduction to music theory.
 Students will develop sound basic musical knowledge and fluency, develop a stronger musical ear, and become analytical consumers and creators of music, This course will help the student recognize, understand, and describe the materials and processes of music that are heard of presented in a typical piece of music.
 Students will use listening, written, compositional, and analytical skills.
 Participants will study notations, intervals, scales, keys, chords, metric organizations, rhythmic patterns, traditional composition, and analysis of music.
 This class is equivalent to a first year music theory class at the college level.
-Students who sign up for an advanced placement classes will take the corresponding advanced placement test.
+Students who sign up for an Advanced Placement classes will take the corresponding Advanced Placement test.
+Note: Meets CADR requirement for Washington Public Universities.
+See pg.
+14 for more information.